davidecatucci3/tic-tac-toe-with-steroids/README.md

 ## Dialogue

-All prompts and responses are written in **Sicilian dialect**.
+All prompts and responses are written in **Calabrese dialect**.
 A few highlights:

 | Situation | Message |
 |---|---|